13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 What to include: Watercolor set or acrylic paint tubes, a quality sketchpad, fine-tip pens, an adult coloring book, colored pencils, and maybe a small easel.

-Where To Get It: Find supplies at Blick Art Materials, Michaels, or Etsy.
+Where to get it: Find supplies at Blick Art Materials, Michaels, or Etsy.

 Price: $40-$60